penumbra-zone/penumbra/docs/protocol/src/sct/tct.md

 # Tiered Commitment Tree

-Penumbra's state commitment tree is instantiated using the _tiered commitment tree_ (TCT), an append-only, ZK-friendly Merkle tree.
-It stores cryptographic commitments to shielded state, such as note and swap commitments.
+The Penumbra protocol's [state commitment tree (SCT)](../sct.md) stores cryptographic commitments to shielded state, such as note and swap commitments.
+The SCT is instantiated using the _tiered commitment tree_ (TCT) data structure, an append-only, ZK-friendly Merkle tree.
 The unique features of the TCT are that it is:

 * *Quaternary:* Each node of the tiered commitment tree has four children.
 This means that the tree can be much shallower while having the same amount of capacity for